liyuhack/ETL_BIGDATA/README.md

-Here’s a professional and clean GitHub README file for your project:
+Name: Biruk Damte ID: DBUR/0344/13

 ---

 # E-commerce Data Pipeline Project 🚀

-This project demonstrates an end-to-end data pipeline for analyzing an e-commerce dataset.
+This project demonstrates an end-to-end data pipeline for analyzing an elctornics purchase e-commerce dataset.
 The pipeline involves **data extraction**, **cleaning and transformation**, **storage in DuckDB**, and **visualization using Power BI**.

 ---